imec-int/hespas_workloads/README.md

 # Hespas Workloads

-StableHLO workload traces for use with [hespas](https://github.com/imec-int/hespas).
+StableHLO workload exports for use with [hespas](https://github.com/imec-int/hespas).

 Each workload is stored on its own branch.
 The `main` branch is kept empty so